dotnet/csharplang/proposals/extensions_v2.md

     // Static extensions properties, indexers and events are all conceptually supportable.
     // Though we can decide which are sensible to have or not.

-    // Nested types supported.
-They are supported in static classes.
+    // Nested types must be supported to maintain compatibility with existing static classes with extension members in them.
 }
 ```